-We have lived in Omaha, Nebraska, for the past year; however, we have moved all over the country through the years due to my husband’s career with the Department of Defense.
-Can you believe I have lived in Missouri, Iowa, Oregon, California, Kentucky, Illinois AND Virginia as well?
+We recently moved to Huntsville, Alabama; however, we have lived all over the country through the years due to my husband’s career with the Department of Defense.
+Can you believe I have lived in Missouri, Iowa, Oregon, California, Kentucky, Illinois, Nebraska AND Virginia as well?

 Definitely keeps life interesting . . .